kikke03/ESP_Dashboard/README.md

 I will try to fix that asap

 28/01/2024
-I have actualiced, and now it compiles, but i had to eliminate a line from ELMduino.cpp when a variable was declared, aparently unused, so now it compiles correctly.
+I have updated it, and now it compiles, but i had to eliminate a line from ELMduino.cpp when a variable was declared, aparently unused, so now it compiles correctly.